Deodorant/Antiperspirant (underarm) Post Date: Sept. 2012

 Possible Symptoms of Overdose/Poisoning: An episode of vomiting, mild diarrhea.
 Aerosol antiperspirant/deodorant can cause respiratory symptoms if inhaled.

 You should be concerned if your child experiences these symptoms: persistent/continued vomiting, diarrhea or coughing.
-Call the IPC right away at 1-800-222-1222.
+Call your local Poison Center right away at 1-800-222-1222.

 If your child has gotten this substance in their eyes, please view our Eye Exposure information.